-The word “fat” has such an incredibly negative connotation in today’s modern society.
+The word “fat” has such a negative connotation in today’s society.
 Surely this hasn’t always been the case, has it?
 When did it change?

 Consider for a moment those who live in climates so cold that vegetation cannot grow.
 Until the modern food industry came along, their only method of survival was to hunt animals.
 They would eat the entire animal – fat, organs and all – and until modernization, they’ve been mostly free from disease.

 What about the French?
 We don’t have to go back into history – their current diets are laden with fat.
 Butter, cream, liver, cheese, pâté… all added liberally to their meals.
 Yet France has an incredibly low rate of heart disease – quoted by Nourishing Traditions as less than half when compared to the United States.